oroinc/documentation/book/custom_application.rst

 different depending on organization requirements and infrastructure.
 You can design your custom deployment process, noting the following recommendations:

-#) Take into account recommendations in `Symfony Application Deployment`_ documentation.
+#) Take into account recommendations in `Symfony Application Deployment`_ documentation
 #) Lock all dependencies with `composer.lock`_ before taking the code to production
 #) Warm up the application cache in production mode
 #) Disable access to `app_dev.php`